 Get citations as an Endnote file:

-In 2013, of the women sent a 27-month reminder letter by a screening register, 33% rescreened within 3 months
+In 2014, of the women sent a 27-month reminder letter by a cervical screening register, 32% rescreened within 3 months

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.